Aureliolo/Wifi-shredder/README.md

 You need a running Python 2 enviroment with pyshark and tabulate installed over pip.
 And a working tshark that can be called as well as the following cli-tools: iw, ip link.

 By all means, this tool isn't meant to be used to spy, it is only intended as a demonstration and you should destroy all collected data immediatly!

+PS: Thx to Leviathan (https://github.com/leviathanch) for some help :)